Styyx1/Nocturnia-Readme/README.md

 To get some more FPS, tweak the following value in the detail section in BethINI.
 You find BethINI inside the tools folder within the list installation folder.

 - `Shadow Resolution`: 2048
-- `Ambient Occlusion`: Either use this or the ENB version.
-The ENB version is more intensive.
-Do not have both turned on.
 - `Remove Shadows`: I really don’t recommend turning this on, but if you must then you can.

 ### Zoomed in Display